GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/docs/quickstart.md

 # set the GCP Project where the Anthos Hub and Service Accounts will be setup
 export PROJECT_ID="<YOUR_GCP_PROJECT_ID>"

-# provide a name for the Service Account that will created for use by Anthos on Bare Metal
+# provide a name for the Service Account that will created for use by Anthos on bare metal
 export SERVICE_ACCOUNT="abm-gcr"

-# set the Anthos on Bare Metal version to use; for versions <1.8.2 see note below
+# set the Anthos on bare metal version to use; for versions <1.8.2 see note below
 export ABM_VERSION="1.8.4"

-# set the Anthos on Bare Metal version to use
+# set the Anthos on bare metal version to use
 export ABM_CLUSTER_NAME="abm-on-openstack"

 # log into Google Cloud via gcloud using your user account